Case Study · Core Product · Information Architecture

 Plan of Attack

-Finally, we redesigned the user interface and experience for Search to offer a simple listing of clearly labeled, consistently formatted, easily filterable results with a low learning curve and simple operation.
+The new backend framework allowed us to index individual writing prompts for the first time, opening up vast new swathes of writing content to the Search user.
+Finally, we redesigned the UI to offer a simple listing of clearly labeled, consistently formatted, easily filterable results with a low learning curve and simple operation.

 Evolution of the Design

 Over the course of the project, the design underwent considerable evolution, with nearly 30 different iterations.
 We iterated in tight coupling with results from our working prototype, as we adjusted parameters, weights, and tags.
-Early iterations took a naive approach, simply listing each kind of content in the Assignment Library as it appears in its original location.
+Early iterations took a naive approach, simply listing each kind of content as it appears in its original location in the Assignment Library.
 Concurrently, I experimented with whether content types should be grouped together, or whether a flat list made more sense.

-A major element of the design process was determining how to display the heterogenous content that existed in the Assignment Library and that Search could return.
-Practice Topics in the Assignment Library are usually selected via checkbox, and multiple Topics can be checked to form an assignment of different, potentially unrelated Topics.
-This paradigm also exists for the same Topics used in Quiz and Unit Diagnostic assignments.
+A major element of the design process was determining how to display the heterogeneous content that existed in the Assignment Library.
+Practice Topics are usually selected via checkbox, and multiple Topics can be checked to form an assignment.
+Topics exist in Pathways and in Modules, where they appear alongside writing prompts grouped for relevancy.
+These Pathways and Modules were themselves useful search results.

 Release and Results

 Our secondary metrics showed more modest gains, with one exception.
-Writing and overall conversion were essentially unchanged but adoption increased from 34% to 42% (a 23% increase).
+Writing and overall conversion were essentially unchanged but adoption increased from 34% to 42%, a 23% increase.
+The lift came primarily from more teachers using Search at all, suggesting we should have more explicitly promoted the new experience.
+Grammar remained the dominant search behavior, but better surfacing writing drove incremental gains.

 Conclusions